Music

 Children and parents are asked to give feedback on all aspects of the school’s music regularly, in letters to parents, and in class.

 Music can be an exclusive subject-cost, social and cultural assumptions, and ideas about ability can all influence children’s engagement with music.
 These need to be made explicit, and to be constantly challenged by everyone, staff and children.
 I believe that we do this, although it needs constant review.
-Providing clear information about what is on offer and how to access it, as well as funding for private music lessons for PP children are two of the most obvious ways we do this.
+Providing clear information about what is on offer and how to access it, as well as funding for private music lessons for disadvantaged children are two of the most obvious ways we do this.

 Implementation